← Back to Blog

 Design Debt: The Hidden Cost Quietly Stunting Your Startup's Growth

 Every startup tells the same design story.
-You launch with a focused, coherent visual system.
-A handful of screens, one consistent font stack, a color palette you were proud of.
+You launch with a focused, coherent visual system — a handful of screens, one consistent font stack, a color palette you were proud of.
 Then growth happens: new features ship, edge cases get patched, a contractor builds a section that doesn't quite match.
-Six months later, your product has four shades of blue, two different button styles, and a settings page that looks like it came from a different company.
+Six months later, your product has four shades of blue, two button styles, and a settings page that looks like it came from a different company.

 Unlike a broken API or a slow database query, design debt doesn't throw an error.
 It quietly erodes user trust, slows your team's velocity, and makes every new feature harder to build correctly.